-Design a formal study program.
+Design a formal program of study.
 Students must design a formal program of study with a graduate advisor soon after being admitted and before registering for further coursework.

 Complete the approved course of study.
-Programs of study for licensure, endorsements, and certificates must be completed within five years of matriculation, except the Continuing Administrator License program, which must be completed within nine years of matriculation.
-(This includes required subject-area tests if the student intends to apply to the Oregon Teacher Standards and Practices Commission for a license or endorsement.)
+Programs of study for licensure, endorsements, and certificates* must be completed within five years of matriculation, except the Continuing Administrator License program, which must be completed within nine years of matriculation.
+This includes required subject-area tests if the student intends to apply to the Oregon Teacher Standards and Practices Commission (TSPC) for a license or endorsement.

-If progress is unsatisfactory, the student is notified by mail and is required to meet with his or her advisor, program director, or department chair to determine appropriate action.
+If progress toward completion of the program is unsatisfactory (see definition of Satisfactory Academic Progress, above), the student is notified by mail and is required to meet with their advisor, program director, or department chair to determine appropriate action.
 Unsatisfactory performance at any time may require additional review with the possibility of dismissal.